 - Dublin, Ireland (DUB): It's one of the cheapest destinations within Europe, with fares regularly under $500 roundtrip from MSP.
 But that may not continue if Aer Lingus doesn't return.

 - Liberia, Costa Rica (LIR): An unheralded hotspot in Central America, getting to Costa Rica now regularly costs around $400 roundtrip if you time it right.

 - Reykjavík, Iceland (KEF): Icelandair and Delta Air Lines keep battling it out for low fares to Iceland, which results in fares easily under $500 – and sometimes closer to $300.

-- Vancouver, Canada (YVR): Minneapolis is one of the most important gateways for flights into Canada, and it shows with cheap fares to Vancouver around $300 or less on the nonstop Delta flight.
+- Vancouver, Canada (YVR): Minneapolis is one of the most important gateways for flights into Canada, and it shows with cheap fares to Vancouver around $300 to $350 or less on the nonstop Delta flight.

 The 10 Best Flight Deals From MSP We've Ever Found